 We’re delighted to say that our unique creative services now include copywriting and content strategy.
-Megan Oldcorn has joined the Nixon team to offer everything from the essentials such as proof-reading and sub-editing to larger projects like creating tone of voice guidelines in line with branding.
+Megan Oldcorn has joined the Nixon team to offer everything from the essentials such as proof-reading and editing to larger projects like creating tone of voice guidelines in line with branding.

 With so much attention given over to how brands look and feel, maintaining a strong, consistent approach in text has never been so important.
 We know only too well how tricky it can be to work with a brand that is visually stunning but doesn’t quite deliver when it comes to content.
 Nobody wants to be accused of being ‘all style and no substance’.

 In the past we’ve delivered both visually and in terms of content by working with expert wordsmiths such as Stranger Collective.
 Now, we’re happy to be in a position where we can combine our great relationships with others with the perks of having an in-house writer.